brightdata/bright-data-sdk-python/README.md

 ## Support

-For issues related to the Bright Data service, contact [Bright Data support](https://brightdata.com/support).

-For SDK-related issues, please open an issue in this repository.
+For any issues, contact [Bright Data support](https://brightdata.com/contact), or open an issue in this repository.